 Example: Xinjiang’s Heavenly Lake is a popular destination for tourists to western China, but it’s usually crammed with tour groups.
 Thankfully, it is possible to hike the entire shore of the lake in an hour or two and in so doing you’ll find yourself completely alone to enjoy the scenery!

-2. Arrive Very Early or Late to Avoid China Crowds
+Tip #2: Arrive Very Early or Late to Avoid China Crowds

 As a photographer, I’m prone to want to visit any destination in China either early in the morning or late at night when the light is at its best.
-I’ve also noticed another benefit to these times of day: there are very few tourists around.

 Most tourists don’t want to wake up very early while they’re on vacation and tour operators know they can’t corral a group of people that early in the morning.
-What happens is that most China travel destinations don’t start getting busy until 11am or later, enough time for tourists to see the site and then break for lunch.

-If you arrive right when the gates open (for traditional tour sites) or at sunrise (for scenic spots), you’ll beat out 95% of the big crowds.
+If you arrive right when the gates open (for traditional tour sites) or at sunrise (for scenic spots), you’ll beat out 95% of the big China crowds.
 The same goes for staying late into the evening.
 There might be a little bit of sacrifice involved (i.e. Having to hire a driver or waking up extra early), but it’s a sure fire way to avoid the Chinese crowds.

 Example: Walking the Great Wall of China is an amazing experience but visitors are often met with crowds of thousands of people who want to do the same thing.
 Hiring a driver to transport you early in the morning means you might get a good portion of the Great Wall all to yourself.

-3. Ditch the Lonely Planet (or whatever travel guide you use)
+Tip #3: Ditch the Lonely Planet (or whatever travel guide you use)

 China loves to spend lots of money developing their tourist destinations to be fantastic, carnival-like experiences.
 Chinese tourists would much rather visit a re-built version of an old city than to see the original old walls in their crumbling glory.